XgDuan/WSDEC/README.md

 All the arguments we use can be found in the corresponding training scripts.
 You can also use your own argumnets if you like to do so.
 But please mind, some arguments are discarded(This is our own reimplementation of our paper, the first version codes are too dirty that no one would like to use it.)

 ### Testing
-Testing is much more than training.
-Firstly, in the process of training, our scripts will call the `densevid_eval` in a subprocess everytime after we run the `eval` function.
+Testing is easier than training.
+Firstly, in the process of training, our scripts will call the `densevid_eval` in a subprocess every time after we run the `eval` function.
 From these results, you can have a general grasp about the final performance by just have a look at the `eval_results.txt` scripts.
-Secondly, after some epoches, you can run the evaluation scripts:
+Secondly, after some epochs, you can run the evaluation scripts:
 1. evaluate the `full` model or `no_regression` model:
 ```
 python eval_script/evaluate.py --checkpoint YOUR_TRAINED_MODEL.ckp